 - Wait 24 hours and check for condensation.
-If any moisture is detected, place food back into dehydrator.
+If any moisture is detected, place food back into the dehydrator.
 If not, the food will become rancid and spoil.

 Choose an Electric Dehydrator

-Bringing home an electric dehydrator was one of best additions to my kitchen in a long time.
+Bringing home an electric dehydrator was one of the best additions to my kitchen in a long time.
 I couldn’t imagine going without my electric dehydrator again!
 They’re perfect for low heat, controlled air-drying.

 Ovens are too hot and kill vital nutrients in your food.
 Drying food in the sun has the same effect.
 If nutrient loss is a concern of yours, then there’s no substitute for using an electric dehydrator.

 Remember, you will lose some nutrients during the dehydrating process.
 If you use the tips I’ve given you here and invest in a food dehydrator (I got mine for around $50), you can save a lot of the nutrients in your food.
-Also, remember to limit the amount of times you handle the food and be sure your food is new and fresh.
+Also, remember to limit the number of times you handle the food and be sure your food is new and fresh.

 Proper storage is also important.
 Let the food cool completely before storage and use an airtight container for best results.